 Then, I moved and worked for a different fertilizer company for one year.
-Ito Minoru, owner of Ito Grass (a very large sod producer in Brazil), came to the fertilizer manufacturer searching for grass specific fertilizer.
-We realized that we were both graduates from the same college and hit it off immediately.
+Ito Minoru, the owner of Ito Grass (a very large sod producer in Brazil), came to the fertilizer manufacturer searching for grass specific fertilizer.
+We realized that we were both graduates of the same college and hit it off immediately.
 Ito wanted me to use my knowledge from my time working in soybean breeding to develop a new variety of sod, so he offered me a job and I took it.

 4. What are your top priorities in your work at Sod Solutions?

 My top priority is research and development.
 I also work with producers in my territory (southwest region) to be sure that their grass is growing correctly with no issues.
 Another part of my work is dealing with authorized distributors and working with Sod Solutions products like Turf Logistics™ and Lawnifi™ as well as attending marketing and educational events in my area.
-I also really enjoy my responsibilities in taking care of international producers all over the world including Brazil, Argentina, Spain, Portugal, Italy, Mexico and Australia.
+I also really enjoy my responsibilities in taking care of international producers all over the world including Brazil, Argentina, Spain, Portugal, Italy, Mexico, and Australia.

 5. Can you speak to the breeding process and technology it takes to breed and choose turfgrass varieties?

-The premise of the breeding process is that you want to combine two varieties or “parents” that each have desirable characteristics in order to make a new variety that incorporates the best attributes of each “parent”.
+The premise of the breeding process is that you want to combine two varieties or “parents” that each has desirable characteristics in order to make a new variety that incorporates the best attributes of each “parent”.
 For example, let’s say you have a St. Augustine grass with good shade tolerance, but poor disease resistance, and another with great disease resistance, but not good shade tolerance.
 The goal would be to incorporate the good shade tolerance of parent “A” with the disease resistance of parent “B” to create a new individual variety that possesses the best qualities of each parent.
 The two grasses are “crossed” by bringing the pollen from the male plant to the female plant to create hundreds of seeds.
-From there, the new varieties are tested to see which one is has the desired attributes.
+From there, the new varieties are tested to see which one has the desired attributes.

 There is a second way to breed through a method employing radiation.
 A variety with desirable attributes is chosen and exposed to radiation (x-rays, sunlight, Gama light) and mutations are created.
-The mutations create different characteristics in the variety that were not previously there like drought tolerance, disease resistance, etc. These new mutated varieties are then tested to see what outcomes resulted.
+The mutations create different characteristics in the variety that was not previously there like drought tolerance, disease resistance, etc. These new mutated varieties are then tested to see what outcomes resulted.
 This method requires no sexual reproduction, but rather vegetative reproduction (cloning).